 Upon completion of the tax audit, if the auditors find any violations resulting in the assessment of any taxes and other obligatory payments to the budget, the tax authority issues a notice of the findings of the tax audit which must be sent to the taxpayer (tax agent) within 5 business days after the date of service of the tax audit report to the taxpayer.

-The taxpayer may dispute such notice with a competent authority (Kazakhstan Ministry of Finance) within 30 business days after the date of such notice delivery to the taxpayer or with a court within 3 months after the date of such notice receipt.
-Appeals against tax audit notices are processed by a specially formed Appeal Commission.
+The taxpayer may dispute such notice with a competent authority (Appeals Board of the Kazakhstan Ministry of Finance) within 30 business days or with a court within 1 month after the date of such notice service.